home

 teaching

-Nihon buyoh (Japanese classical dance) or odori , is the dance of the kabuki theatre of Japan and of the geisha.
-It originated in the 16th century and developed into a detailed form of dance that uses many types of music, and incorporates storytelling, character, pantomimic gesture and virtuoso movement patterns.
+Nihon buyō (Japanese classical dance) or odori, is the dance of the kabuki theatre and of the geisha.
+It originated in the 17th century and developed into a detailed form of dance that uses many types of music, and incorporates storytelling, character, pantomimic gesture and virtuoso movement patterns.
+I studied first under master dancer and teacher Fujima Yūko (1938-2003), and now study with Fujima Shōgo.
+I am a natori of the Fujima School holding the professional name Fujima Sayū.